yunruse/Noether/README.md

 - Advanced support for more sophisticated statistical errors
 - Treat functions like code with [ASTley], and automagically graph them in a REPL
-- Use [Astley]'s code analysis with Numba to ensure both code safety and performance
+- Use ASTley's code analysis with Numba to ensure both code safety and performance

 [Astley]: https://github.com/yunruse/astley